 Dr. Destiny strips the heroes of their powers and gives them to the rest of the population so the League are allowed to live normal lives for once.

-But the strength of putting The World's Greatest Heroes in this situation is that it allows Waid and the characters to come to terms with what it means to be a hero and how they can overcome their situation despite the odds stacked against them.
+But the strength of putting the World's Greatest Heroes in this situation is that it allows Waid and the characters to come to terms with what it means to be a hero and how they can overcome their situation despite the odds stacked against them.

 4. Justice (2005-2007)

-Justice is undeniably one of the best Justice League stories of all time in part because it serves as an update to the classic Superfriends cartoon.
+Justice is undeniably one of the best Justice League stories of all time in part because it serves as an update to the classic Super Friends cartoon.
 It's the Justice League versus the Legion of Doom, trying to stop the end of the world.

-While that's a pretty basic premise, the concept is elevated by Alex Ross’ iconic art.
-Ross’ own Kingdom Come has served as a highwater mark for DC stories but even he grew tired of its influence, wanting to instead focus on feats of great heroism rather than superhuman warfare.
+While that's a pretty basic premise, the concept is elevated by Alex Ross's iconic art.
+Ross's own Kingdom Come has served as a highwater mark for DC stories, but even he grew tired of its influence, wanting to instead focus on feats of great heroism rather than superhuman warfare.

-3. "Divided We Fall," JLA (2001)
+3. 'Divided We Fall' - JLA (2001)

-While the premise might not seem to have the stakes or drama of other stories on the list, it provided a great canvas to explore what makes these characters heroes but also what makes them relatable.
+While the premise might not seem to have the stakes or drama of other stories on the list, it provides a great canvas to explore what makes these characters heroes but also what makes them relatable.

-2. "Justice League: A New Beginning," Justice League (1989)
+2. Justice League: A New Beginning (1989)

 For many readers, this was the moment that they fell in love with characters they had only a passing interest in before.
-And of course testing Batman's limits with a new cast of characters is always fun as evidence by him punching out Guy Gardner in the first arc.
+And of course testing Batman's limits with a new cast of characters is always fun - as evidenced by him punching out Guy Gardner in the first arc.

-1. "Rock of Ages," JLA (1998)
+1. 'Rock of Ages' - JLA (1998)

-Grant Morrison might have started his run with Howard Porter with a somewhat 'back to basics' approach but by the time he got around to “Rock of Ages,” all the weirdness and fun that the Justice League could embody was on full display.
+Grant Morrison might have started his run with Howard Porter with a somewhat 'back to basics' approach, but by the time he got around to 'Rock of Ages,' all the weirdness and fun that the Justice League could embody was on full display.

-Morrison's reverence for comic book history and willingness to dive back into the tricks and tropes of previous eras gives readers a taste of alternate realities, time travel and the Fourth World.
+Morrison's reverence for comic book history and willingness to dive back into the tricks and tropes of previous eras gives readers a taste of alternate realities, time travel, and the Fourth World.
 It's equal parts history lesson and a celebration of the DCU.